 At the same time, management ought to spend time with their salespeople and benchmark their behavior not with the company’s objectives, but with the salesperson personal performance.
 The real measure for salespeople should not be the daily, weekly, or monthly sales goal set by corporate.
 Instead, it should be benchmarked with the salesperson’s own past performance.
 How are they performing compared to their last week’s sales?
 How are they performing compared to their sales last month?

 The important thing to note is that there should be an upward trend.
 Yes, there will probably be some slumps in the road.
 But overall, is there an upward trend?
 If yes, then the goals are being reached.
 If not, what’s blocking a salesperson’s performance?
 What could be done better?
 What strategies do we ought to change?

 Competition should not be against other salespeople, but against one’s own past performance.

-When setting sales goals, make sure your goals are not discouraging and harming the company, but uplifting and inspiring both the organization and the salespeople.
-And make sure the rewards aren’t solely financial, but also have both a powerful emotional and social aspect of sincere value to the salesperson.
+When setting sales goals, make sure your goals are neither discouraging nor harming the company, but uplifting and inspiring both the organization and the salespeople.
+Make sure the rewards aren’t solely financial, but also have both a powerful emotional and social aspect of sincere value to the salesperson.